-In addition, the following groups may also be considered as potentially being in the vulnerable cohort:
+In addition, the following groups may also be considered as potentially

-- children who have medical conditions - o children of Gypsy, Roma & Traveller (GRT) families - o children with English as an additional language - o children with mental health issues - o children absent from education - o children in pupil referral units - LGBTQ+ children - o children from ethnic minority backgrounds - o children in families that may have challenging home circumstances, e.g. poverty, poor housing, domestic abuse etc. - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit.
+- o children who have medical conditions - o children of Gypsy, Roma & Traveller (GRT) families - o children with English as an additional language - o children with mental health issues - children absent from education - o children in pupil referral units - LGBTQ+ children - o children from ethnic minority backgrounds - children in families that may have challenging home circumstances, e.g. poverty, poor housing, domestic abuse etc. - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit.